 "A person cannot approach the divine by reaching beyond the human.
 To become human, is what this individual person, has been created for.”
 Martin Buber

-Get hungry for local, organic, plant-based & more: see today's sales, browse products by special diet, find recipes, get delivery and pick up & order catering.
+Get hungry for local, organic, plant-based & more: see today's sales, find a grocery store near you, browse products by special diet, get delivery and pickup.

 That's where I bought it.
 I like their selection but their prices are outrageous.
 I don't think I will be shopping there any more.

-Get hungry for local, organic, plant-based & more: see today's sales, browse products by special diet, find recipes, get delivery and pick up & order catering.
+Get hungry for local, organic, plant-based & more: see today's sales, find a grocery store near you, browse products by special diet, get delivery and pickup.

 That's where I bought it.
 I like their selection but their prices are outrageous.
 I don't think I will be shopping there any more.